A C8 spinal cord injury refers to damage at the nerve roots between the C7 and T1 vertebrae.

 Even amongst C8 spinal cord injury patients, recovery outcomes can be completely different.

 Damaged neurons in the spinal cord are not capable of healing, which is why the severity of injury significantly affects recovery outlook.
-Fortunately, spared neural pathways can utilize the spinal cord’s ability to rewire itself (neuroplasticity) to potentially relearn affected functions.
+Fortunately, spared neural pathways present in incomplete spinal cord injuries can utilize the spinal cord’s ability to rewire itself (neuroplasticity) to potentially relearn affected functions.

 The best way to promote neuroplasticity after a spinal cord injury is to consistently practice weakened movements.
 The more you repeat, the better the spinal cord will get at perceiving a demand for that function, which can prompt neuroadaptive rewiring and strengthening.

 Generally, the less severe your spinal cord injury is, the greater the potential to recover.
-However, as long as there’s some preserved function below your level of injury, improvements are possible.
+However, as long as there’s some preserved motor and/or sensory function below your level of injury, improvements are possible.

 Below, we’ll discuss common methods for promoting C8 spinal cord injury recovery.